microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

     double-click the file `SQL2019_CTP23_PerfMon.htm` file to open it in Internet Explorer.

-    - Once the file opens, click on the green arrow button to **Unfreeze display**.
+    - Once the file opens, right-click anywhere in the white area of the window to clear the existing data.
-    - You receive a prompt warning *this action will erase the data in the graph*.
+    - You will receive a prompt warning *this action will erase the data in the graph*.
-        Click **Yes** to continue.
-This resumes the performance counter session previously saved in preparation for the lab.
+        Click **Yes** to continue, then click **Clear** to clear the window in preparation for the lab.
     - Leave it open...

 5. In SSMS, open the following script files: